 Along the way we also get to meet the CEO of Stonyfield Farms whose products prove that you can have organic products that also make a solid profit and can lead their field in demand.

 We also get a hint of a disturbing change to our own freedom of speech.
 In some states, we’re told, it’s illegal to criticize the food industry.
-Oprah Winfrey is given as the one example where, given all her riches, she was able to win out over the industry when she so famously said that Mad Cow Disease had gotten her to stop eating beef.
+Oprah Winfrey is given as the one example where, given all her riches, she was able to win out over industry-driven laws when she so famously said that Mad Cow Disease had gotten her to stop eating beef.

 It also does a fantastic job in an area or two.
 It tells us the story of chemical company Monsanto that now owns a near-monopoly on all soy production in this country.
 They were able to change the laws so that genetically altered seeds could be patented and they defend this patent to radical extremes.
 Growers that use such seeds are, for example, prohibited from saving the seeds of the plants that result from them to use for the following growing season.
 They instead have to buy new seeds each year.
 If your traditional soy plants happen to border those of a farmer that uses Monsanto seeds then it’s almost inevitable that nature will dictate that your crop becomes infected by the altered species and then you’ll be sued by Monsanto for patent infringement.
 More disturbing is that Monsanto keeps lists of every soy farmer and related peripheral players.
 The lists are used to drive out anyone involved in any activity that might keep farmers from using non-Monsanto soy seeds.